NordicSemiconductor/pc-nrfconnect-docs/README.md

 ## Gotcha

-When creating a new markdown page, you should include the Jeckyl’s “Front matter”: Two lines with three dashes like this at the beginning:
+When creating a new markdown page, you should include the Jekyll’s “Front matter”: Two lines with three dashes like this at the beginning:

     ---
     ---

-Sometimes Jeckyl does not process the markdown files correctly without that and [the GitHub Pages documentation also says they are required](https://help.github.com/en/articles/configuring-jekyll#front-matter-is-required), so just include them, like in any other documentation file in this project.
+Sometimes Jekyll does not process the markdown files correctly without that and [the GitHub Pages documentation also says they are required](https://help.github.com/en/articles/configuring-jekyll#front-matter-is-required), so just include them, like in any other documentation file in this project.